NetSysOpt/GD-Net/README.md

-# GD-Net #
+# On the Power of Small-size Graph Neural Networks for Linear Programming (GD-Net) #

-## This is the git repository for GD-Net, a neural network designed to handle end-to-end solution mapping tasks for covering/packing LPs. ##
+## This is the git repository for GD-Net, a neural network designed to handle end-to-end solution mapping tasks for covering/packing LPs.
+This work has been accepted by NeurIPS 2024 ##

+## Introduction ##
+Graph neural networks (GNNs) have recently emerged as powerful tools for addressing complex optimization problems.
+It has been theoretically demonstrated that GNNs can universally approximate the solution mapping functions of linear programming (LP) problems.
+However, these theoretical results typically require GNNs to have large parameter sizes.
+Conversely, empirical experiments have shown that relatively small GNNs can solve LPs effectively, revealing a significant discrepancy between theoretical predictions and practical observations.
+In this work, we aim to bridge this gap by providing a theoretical foundation for the effectiveness of small-size GNNs.
+We prove that polylogarithmic-depth, constant-width GNNs are sufficient to solve packing and covering LPs, two widely used classes of LPs.
+Our proof leverages the capability of GNNs to simulate a variant of the gradient descent algorithm on a carefully selected potential function.
+Additionally, we introduce a new GNN architecture, termed GD-Net.
+Experimental results demonstrate that GD-Net significantly outperforms conventional GNN structures while using fewer parameters.

 ### Basical manual: ###
 - Use gen*.py to generate instances